1 person arrested after 4 fires intentionally set in Central District

 Seattle police arrested one person after firefighters extinguished four intentionally-started fires in the Central District on Monday, according to the Seattle Fire Department.

 The four fires were set between 7:30 p.m. and 8:45 p.m.
-Monday.
-One fire was set in the 600 block of 37th Avenue, two in the 500 block of 31st Avenue and one in the 500 block of 30th Avenue, the fire department said.
+Monday, the fire department said.
 The department shared an interactive map of the fire locations online.

 No injuries were reported.

-“All of the fires happened at the front or rear entrances of the homes, and involved nearby combustible materials such as chopped firewood, patio furniture, trash bins and propane grills,” the fire department said.
+On 31st Avenue, fires were set outside two homes, according to the fire department.
+One involved combustible materials at the rear of the home and the other involved patio furniture near the front entrance.

+On 30th Avenue, patio cushions stacked next to the rear of the home were set on fire, the department said.

-Following these fires, the department recommends the following to reduce the chance of this kind of arson:
+Following these fires, the department shared these tips to reduce the chance of this kind of arson:

 OUTSIDE: